chrislee35/passivedns-client/README.md

 	API_ID = a username that is given when you register API_KEY = a long and random password of sorts that is used along with the page request to generate a per page API key

+### Mnemonic

+Mnemonic requires an API KEY in $HOME/.mnemonic, which may be requested by making an inquiry to mss @ mnemonic.no.
+It is a 40 character hexstring on a single line.

+  01234567890abcdef01234567890abcdef012345

+Mnemonic requests that API access and automated query be approved by them first.
+Please abide this request.

 ## Usage

 	require 'passivedns/client'